 Preschool science is the BEST.
-Kids absolutely love working with these amazing, yet basic concepts, and there is nothing like watching their eyes light up as they discover and understand something new about science.
-Here are simple ways to show that air exists and needs space even though we can't see it:
+Kids love working with these fantastic yet basic concepts; there is nothing like watching their eyes light up as they discover and understand something new about science.
+Here are simple ways to show that air exists and needs space even though we can’t see it:

 - Blow Bubbles with a Straw or your Mouth

 - Watch the Clouds Move through the Sky & Study the Clouds